gitpack-ai/gitpack-ai/README.md

    ```
 3. Save this secret in your app settings and in your environment variables.

-Remember to update your environment variables with the new GitHub App details:
+Remember to update your environment variables with the new GitHub App details.

 ## Usage